-When a second request for that same content arrives at POP A, the content is already cached, so no request goes to the shield POP or the customer's origin server.
+End User Request Edge Cache Fastly Origin Server When a second request for that same content arrives at POP A, the content is already cached, so no request goes to the shield POP or the customer's origin server.

-If the second request were to arrive at POP B instead of POP A, however, the request would be passed along to the shield POP.
-That shield POP already has a cached copy from the first request to POP A. No future requests for the content would be passed along to the customer's origin server until the shield POP's cached copy of it expires.
+already has a cached copy from the first request to POP A. No future requests for the content would be passed along to the customer's origin server until the shield POP's cached copy of it expires.